Diversity in the Arts

 The Art and Culture Collective of Northern Sonoma County is a community-driven initiative committed to supporting local artists and promoting diversity in the arts.
 With a focus on equitable funding, the collective works to amplify the voices and perspectives of marginalized artists.

-Arts and Cultural Collective of Northern Sonoma County members 2024-2025: Beatriz Adriana Castro Martinez, Guadalupe Lopez Jimenez, Jose De Jesús Gonzalez, Marcus Garcia, and Michelle Figueroa, Rosa Gonzalez, and Rosaura Garcia
+Arts and Cultural Collective of Northern Sonoma County members: Beatriz Adriana Castro Martinez, Guadalupe López Jimenez, Jose De Jesús Gonzalez, Marcus García, and Michelle Figueroa, Rosa González, and Rosaura García

 2024 Diversity in Arts Grant Recipients

-Beatriz Castro Martinez & Christian Ayala: Gallery of traditional tiliche costumes, indigenous to Oaxaca
+Beatriz Castro Martinez: Gallery of traditional tiliche costumes, indigenous to Oaxaca

 Blanca Molina: Mural in Healdsburg/Windsor